-Course Code/Title: TXDN 3924 Explorations in Fibre and Fabric
+Course Code/Title: TXDN 3924 Explorations in Fibre and Fabric Academic Dean: Denise Richard Requisites: None Nominal/Scheduled Hours: 90/45 Credits: 3

-In this course, students create textile samples and pieces that explore new techniques, functionality and design concepts.
+In this course, students create textile samples that explore new techniques, functionality and design concepts.
 Through 'challenge' projects students are encouraged to engage in critical thinking and alternate ways of problem solving.
-Emphasis is placed on fostering the ability of students to integrate personal meaning and imagery into their studio practice.
+Emphasis is placed on exploration of new techniques and the possibilities of using these techniques to integrate personal meaning and imagery into their studio practice.